kvigulis/Q-learning-DuskDrive-OpenAI-Universe/README.md

 ```sudo add-apt-repository ppa:graphics-drivers/ppa```<br>
 ```sudo apt update```<br>
 and then go to 'Software & Updates', 'Additional Drivers' and choose a driver.
-Download cuda-8.0 linux_86_64x.ded and cudnn5.1.deb and install both... restart your PC for them to work.
+Download cuda-8.0 linux_86_64x.deb and cudnn5.1.deb and install both... restart your PC for them to work.
-Install conda / miniconda, follow the Tensorflow tutorial and use: https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.2.1-cp36-cp36m-linux_x86_64.whl to install the tensorflow-gpu version in the conda environment.]
+Install conda / miniconda, follow the Tensorflow tutorial and use: https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.2.1-cp36-cp36m-linux_x86_64.whl to install the tensorflow-gpu version in the conda environment.
+The miniconda3 will belong to root so chage it to your user before installing tensorflow.
+Otherwise permission will be denied.]

 Easy to set up...